 - Cyberspace/Cell Phones/Electronic Devices/Computers – students are to be aware that they may be subject to discipline (or, if applicable, confiscation of personal property) for misuse of technology if it negatively impacts on the school environment

 Forms of unacceptable conduct cited above are only some examples and not an all-inclusive list.

 Consequences will be applied to unacceptable conduct in accordance with the School District Safe & Caring Schools Disciplinary Guide.
-Progressive discipline methods based on the severity and the frequency of the behavior as well as age of the student will be implemented to alter the inappropriate and/or unsafe behavior.
+Progressive discipline methods based on the severity and the frequency of the behaviour as well as age of the student will be implemented to alter the inappropriate and/or unsafe behaviour.
 Consequences will focus on being restorative rather than punitive in nature.